Éditions Albin Michel

 Éditions Albin Michel is a French publisher.
-In January 2022, the new director is Anna Pavlowitch, the daughter of Paul Pavlowitch, Romain Gary and Jean Seberg's nephew.
+In January 2019, the new President and CEO is Gilles Haéri.
+In January 2022, the director is Anna Pavlowitch, the daughter of Paul Pavlowitch.

 History

 It was founded in 1900 by Albin Michel.
 They published, first, Romain Rolland, Henri Barbusse, Roland Dorgelès, Henri Pourrat, Vercors, Robert Sabatier, and Didier Van Cauwelaert, Éric-Emmanuel Schmitt, Daphne du Maurier, Mary Higgins Clark, Stephen King or Thomas Harris.

 Critics

 In 2016, Le Monde criticized the publication of far-right authors as Éric Zemmour, Philippe de Villiers, Patrick Buisson.
 Robert Ménard, also published by the house and identified as far-right mayor, denounced a bad economic strategy to cancel their contract with Zemmour running for the 2022 French presidential election.